 Until the early 2000s, wildfires larger than a few acres in size were extremely rare in the Sonoran Desert.
-The natural fire-rotation interval for portions of the Sonoran Desert, including the BMGR, was estimated to be 274 years (Schmid and Rogers 1988).
-The low densities of native vegetation typically do not provide sufficient fuel to carry fires over large areas, although native fuel loads can occasionally be high after wet winters.
-Sonoran Desert vegetation is typically not fire-tolerant, and large fires within these vegetation communities have the potential to significantly alter vegetation composition at the ecosystem or landscape level (Figure 7-10, Figure 7-11).
-Desert plant species, such as saguaro cactus, organ pipe cactus

-(Stenocereus thurberi), blue paloverde, ocotillo, and creosote bush are very susceptible to fire mortality and may take decades to re-establish from seedbanks or recolonization through dispersal from nearby source populations.
+The natural firerotation interval for portions of the Sonoran Desert, including the BMGR, was estimated to be 274 years (Schmid and vegetation is typically not fire-tolerant, and large fires within these vegetation communities have the potential to significantly alter vegetation composition at the ecosystem or landscape level (Figure 7-10, Figure 7-11).
+Desert plant species, such as saguaro cactus, organ pipe cactus (Stenocereus thurberi), blue paloverde, ocotillo, and creosote bush are very susceptible to fire mortality and may take decades to re-establish from seedbanks or recolonization through dispersal from nearby source populations.